treyprice03/Treys-Poem/README.md

 And while we ride,
 there's lots to do.
 We talk a lot
-and throw some hats,
+and throw some hats.
-we play keep away
+We play keep away
 and other things like that.
 The driver yells,
 but we don't mind.